Stichting-MedMij/MedMij-R4-ImageAvailability/test/README.md

-# Test resources for MedMij R4 Images
+# Test resources for MedMij R4 Image Availability

-This directory contains test resources intended for testing MedMij R4 Images.
+This directory contains test resources intended for testing MedMij R4 Image Availability.
 These test resources are meant to support interoperability testing.

 ## Structure
 - The `pgo` folder contains a prototype PGO (Personal Health Environment) implementation, made by MedMij.